kstenschke/jquery-addcaption/README.md

 Requirements
 ------------
+It is recommended (though not required) to use the addcaption plugin together with the images-ready plugin (see usage example).

 You need jQuery, of course. jquery-addcaption is actively supported from jQuery 1.9 but may work with older versions.